United Way of Sumner County: A Brief History

 Ninety-three golfers gathered at The Club at Fairvue on Monday, Oct.
 19, for the third annual United Way of Sumner County Charity Golf Scramble presented by Bone McAllester Norton PLLC and ServisFirst Bank.
 The 2015 edition of the Golf Scramble raised $20,231 to benefit the 30 programs supported by United Way of Sumner County.

-Through the generosity of donors across the community, more than 1,500 Christmas toys passed through the doors of United Way of Sumner County in December, each on its way to making a difference in the life of a young local resident.
+Through the generosity of donors across the community, more than 1,500 Christmas toys passed through the doors of United Way of Sumner County in December and are now making a difference in the lives of local children.
 More than half of the donated toys came from Publix Super Market customers in Gallatin, Goodlettsville, and Hendersonville.
 Additional toys were collected and donated by First United Methodist Church in Gallatin; the Sumner Association of Realtors; local author Angela Howell; and Walgreens in Hendersonville.
 The toys were then made available to United Way partner agencies for distribution to children served by their programs and to the Hendersonville Police Department for use with children in situations involving contact with emergency services.